risingwavelabs/risingwave-docs-legacy/docs/sql/sql-window-functions.md

 WHERE rank <= N [AND conditions];
 ```

-In the syntax above, `table_name` is the name of a table, view, or materialized view, and the WHERE clause specify the ranking condition for the top N query.
+In the syntax above, `table_name` is the name of a table, view, or materialized view, and the WHERE clause specifies the ranking condition for the top N query.

 ```sql